-- 1 Centre for Quantum Technology, School of Chemistry and Physics, University of KwaZulu-Natal, P/Bag X54001 Durban, South Africa - 2 National Institute for Theoretical Physics (NITheP), University of KwaZulu-Natal, P/Bag X54001 Durban, South Africa
+1 Centre for Quantum Technology, School of Chemistry and Physics, University of KwaZulu-Natal, P/Bag X54001 Durban, South Africa

+2 National Institute for Theoretical Physics (NIThe P), KwaZulu-Natal, South Africa

-E-mail: 209526077@stu.ukzn.ac.za, petruccione@ukzn.ac.za
+E-mail: mafum@ukzn.ac.za, petruccione@ukzn.ac.za

 Abstract.
-Based on the laws of physics, in particular the no-cloning theorem, quantum key distribution makes possible the distribution of the secret key between two parties Alice and Bob.
-The third party, Eve, can not clone the quantum states of the BB84 protocol sent by Alice and re-send a perfect copy to the receiver, Bob, without it being detected.
-However, the phase-covariant cloning machine seems to be the best cloning machine for the BB84 quantum states.
-Therefore, we highlight that there is a trade-off between the quality of the clone and the amount of information that Eve can gain while the protocol remains secure.
-By using the covariant-cloning machine to illustrate strategies performed by the eavesdropper, we arrive at the quantum bit-error-rate of 0.1464, which agrees with previous results.
+Based on the laws of physics, in particular the no-cloning theorem, quantum key distribution makes possible the distribution of a secret key between two legitimate parties commonly known as Alice and Bob.
+The third party known as an eavesdropper, Eve, can not clone the quantum states sent by Alice and then re-send a perfect copy to Bob without being detected.
+However, the phase-covariant cloning machine seems to be the best cloning machine for the BB84 quantum states but there is a trade-off between the quality of the clone and the amount of information that Eve can gain while the protocol remaining secure.
+By using the phase-covariant cloning machine to illustrate strategies performed by the eavesdropper, we arrive at the quantum bit-error-rate of 0.1464, which agrees with previous results.